Judy E. Wilson-Shee, Mayor

 In 1991 Mariet became a member of the first Village Council serving as a Councillor for the first term and then serving two more terms as Mayor.
 She played an instrumental role in establishing the Volunteer Fire Department as well as the Wastewater Treatment facility.
 More recently Mariet served on the Village Age-Friendly Committee and the subsequent Seniors Advisory Committee.

-Mariet faces challenges by learning as much as she can about all aspects of a situation and applying copious amounts of common sense.
+Mariet’s decision making process begins with learning as much as she can about all aspects of a situation and applying copious amounts of common sense.
 She strives to be “the voice of reason” and is committed to being fair and reasonable in her dealings.
 She greatly values open two-way communication which she sees as essential to foster understanding and collaboration.
 Her particular areas of interest include seniors issues, process improvement and conflict resolution.

 After savouring her retirement for several years Mariet decided the time was right to once again offer to serve the community she loves.
 She will work hard during her term in office to have a positive impact on whatever aspects of life in our Village she becomes involved in.